Napoléon (1927 film): Music

 The film features Gance's interpretation of the birth of the song "La Marseillaise", the national anthem of France.
 In the film, the French singer Maryse Damia portrays the spirit of the song.
 "La Marseillaise" is played by the orchestra repeatedly during a scene at the Club of the Cordeliers, and again at other points in the plot.
 During the 1927 Paris Opera premiere, the song was sung live by Alexandre Koubitzky to accompany the Cordeliers scene.
 Koubitzky played Danton in the film, but he was also a well-known singer.
 Gance had earlier asked Koubitzky and Damia to sing during the filming of the Cordeliers scene to inspire the cast and extras.
 Kevin Brownlow wrote in 1983 that he thought it was "daring" of Gance "to make a song the highpoint of a silent film!"

 Abel Gance (left) and composer Arthur Honegger in 1926.

 The majority of the film is accompanied by incidental music.
 For this material, the original score was composed by Arthur Honegger in 1927 in France.
 A separate score was written by Werner Heymann in Germany, also in 1927.
 In pace with Brownlow's efforts to restore the movie to something close to its 1927 incarnation, two scores were prepared in 1979–1980; one by Carl Davis in the UK and one by Carmine Coppola in the US.

 Beginning in late 1979, Carmine Coppola composed a score incorporating themes taken from various sources such as Ludwig van Beethoven, Hector Berlioz, Bedřich Smetana, Felix Mendelssohn and George Frideric Handel.
-He composed three original themes: an heroic one for Napoleon, a love theme for scenes with Josephine, and a Buonaparte family theme.
+He composed three original themes: a heroic one for Napoleon, a love theme for scenes with Josephine, and a Buonaparte family theme.
 He also used French revolutionary songs that were supplied by Davis in early 1980 during a London meeting between Coppola, Davis and Brownlow.
 Two such songs were "Ah! ça ira" and "La Carmagnole".
 Coppola returns to "La Marseillaise" as the finale.
 Coppola's score was heard first in New York at Radio City Music Hall performed for very nearly four hours, accompanying a film projected at 24 frames per second as suggested by producer Robert A. Harris.
 Coppola included some sections of music carried solely by an organist to relieve the 60-piece orchestra.